 Heather Adams (When We Could See But Did Not Know) Winner of the 2016 James Still Fiction Prize, Adams has published short fiction in The Thomas Wolfe Review, Clapboard House, Deep South Magazine, Broad River Review, and elsewhere.
 This story is based on her first novel, Maranatha Road, which is forthcoming this fall from West Virginia University Press.

 Karin Aurino (The Magic Cure) is an American writer of essays, short fiction, and a first novel, which draws on her former career as a fashion model.
 She worked in the entertainment industry for ICM, Paragon Ent., and was a Longform and Series Television Producer with Alexander/Enright.
 She is the recipient of residencies at Hedgebrook and Bread Loaf, and her fiction has received recognition from Glimmer Train.
-She is an active member of The Woolf Pack, founded by the Humanitas Prize Foundation—empowering and nurturing writers.
+She is a member of The Woolf Pack, founded by the Humanitas Prize Foundation—empowering and nurturing writers.
 Karin lives in Los Angeles with her husband and two children.

 Roy Bentley (One of These Days!
 To the Moon, Alice!) was born in Dayton, Ohio.
 He is the author of four books and several chapbooks.
 Poems have appeared in The Southern Review, Blackbird, Shenandoah, Indiana Review, Prairie Schooner, North American Review and elsewhere—recently, in the anthologies New Poetry from the Midwest and Every River on Earth.
 He has received a Creative Writing Fellowship from the NEA (in poetry), as well as fellowships from the arts councils of Ohio and Florida.
 These days, he makes his home in Pataskala, Ohio.